ibm-cloud-docs/cis/faq.md

 # FAQs for {{site.data.keyword.cis_full_notm}}
 {:#faq}

 Have a question about {{site.data.keyword.cis_full}}?
-Review frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.
+Review these frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.

 ## What happened to the Early Access Plan that used to be in the catalog?
 {:#cis-faq-early-access-plan}